KLipYoung/UserGuide-Firebase/README.md

     ->createStorage()
     ->getBucket($referencePath)
     ->upload(
-        fopen($image->tempName, 'r'), // your uploaded file path, "r" = "read-only" ['name' => 'practice/abcdefg.png'] // upload to firebase file path and name and extension, if folder name not exist, will auto create folder
+        fopen($image->tempName, 'r'), // your image tempName, "r" = read-only
+        ['name' => 'Test/2023/abcdefg.png'] // upload to firebase file path and name and extension, if folder name not exist, will auto create folder
     );
 }
 ```